 Ever wondered why drums in 80s songs sound quite so 80s?
 It’s probably down to the gated reverb effect which became massively popular at the time.
 By using a noise gate after a large reverb, once the reverb tail decays past a certain volume, the noise gate pulls down the volume of the reverb to nothing which stops the reverb tail.
 This means that your drums can be thickened out by huge reverbs without huge reverb tails cluttering up your mix.

+So that's the basics of how reverb works.
 If you’re an iOS musician wanting to add some ambience to your tracks, then check out our FS FreezeVerb AUv3 app for iOS.